a-lurker/a-lurker.github.io/docs/graphing-data.md

 A similar arrangement allows Influx to be used via UDP.

 ### Whisper database
 Whisper, the industry-standard for a time-based metrics database, is utilised for storage.
 The data is stored in simple text files.

-See also DataYours below for more info.
+The choices for the aggregation functions are:
+- average
+- sum
+- last
+- max
+- min

+You can set up a [schema for different variables](https://graphite.readthedocs.io/en/latest/config-carbon.html#storage-schemas-conf) that define the time interval and the maximum number of points to retain.

+Refer to files `storage-schemas.conf` and `storage-aggregation.conf`.
+[This post](https://community.ezlo.com/t/openluup-data-historian/199464/120) is also useful.

+Refer also to the file[../cmh-ludl/openLuup/openLuup/servertables.lua](https://github.com/akbooer/openLuup/blob/f5db7abc964595ba4db6f5f373918cae6ec312b8/openLuup/servertables.lua#L229)

-### Influx
+### InfluxDB
 Set the server address.

 ```lua